 The European Weightlifting Championship continues at the Sports and Concerts Complex named after K. Demirchyan of Yerevan, Armenia

-The European Weightlifting Championship continues in the Sports Concerts Complex named after K. Demirchyan in Yerevan, Armenia
+Davit Hovhannisyan (96 kg) represents Armenia during the European Weightlifting Championship 2023 which takes place at the Sports and Concerts Complex named after K. Demirchyan in Yerevan, Armenia

 The European Weightlifting Championship continues at the Sports and Concerts Complex named after K. Demirchyan of Yerevan, Armenia